LRWyatt801/atlas-low_level_programming/pointers_arrays_strings/README.md

-This file goes over Pointers, arrays, and strings
+Files for project : "C - Pointers, arrays and strings"

 0-reset_to_98.c - Write a function that takes a pointer to an int
 		  as parameter and updates the value it points